-- California income tax withheld on Form W-2. (auto-calc) Computed as the sum of California income tax withheld for you and spouse, as reported in line 17 of the W-2 worksheets attached to the lines above line 12. - California income tax withheld on Form W-2G.
-If there was any California state income tax withheld on any Forms W-2G (Gambling Winnings) received for 2019, you must enter that amount here (as shown in box 15 of 2019 Form W-2G).
-For an e-file return, you must also complete the W-2G Worksheet that is accessible on our e-file form. - Californiα income tax withheld on Form 1099-R. If there was any California state income tax withheld on any Forms 1099-R (Distributions from Pensions, Profit-Sharing Plans, IRAs, etc.) received for 2019, you must enter that amount here (as shown in box 12 of Form 1099-R).
-For an e-file return, you must also complete the 1099-R Worksheet that is accessible on our e-file form. - California income tax withheld elsewhere ITEMIZE.
-Except for withholding on Forms 592-B and 593, which is reported on line 73, if any other California income tax was withheld for 2019 and not included in the preceding three lines, such as backup withholding from Forms 1099-INT, 1099-DIV, or 1099-B, you must enter it in a supporting statement for this line.
+California income tax withheld on Form W-2. (auto-calc) Computed as the sum of California income tax withheld for you and spouse, as reported in line 17 of the W-2 worksheets attached to the lines above line 12.

+- California income tax withheld on Form W-2G.
+If there was any California state income tax withheld on any Forms W-2G (Gambling Winnings) received for 2022, you must enter that amount here (as shown in box 15 of 2022 Form W-2G). - California income tax withheld on Form 1099-R. If there was any California state income tax withheld on any Forms 1099-R (Distributions from Pensions, Profit-Sharing Plans, IRAs, etc.) received for 2022, you must enter that amount here (as shown in box 14 of Form 1099-R). - California income tax withheld elsewhere ITEMIZE.
+Except for withholding on Forms 592-B and 593, which is reported on line 73, if any other California income tax was withheld for 2022 and not included in the preceding three lines, such as backup withholding from Forms 1099-INT, 1099-DIV, or 1099-B, you must enter it in a supporting statement for this line.
 CAUTION: This is quite different from the IRS requirements for the Federal return, where the need to itemize is extremely rare because amounts from several 1099s are included automatically and special lines are provided for K-1s and all other 1099s.
 For California, only amounts on the preceding three lines are absolved from itemizing.
 For all other withholding, enter in the support for this line the name of the form in the description column and the California state income tax witholding in the amount column.
-Additional CAUTION for e-file: The FTB is very strict about how you must identify the form from which you determined the withholding to report.
-Only the following acronyms are allowed in the support for this line: W-2GU, 1099A, 1099B, 1099C, 1099DIV, 1099G, 1099INT, 1099LTC, 1099MISC, 1099MSA, 10990ID, 1099PATR, 1099Q, 1099S, 1099SSA, and 1099RRB.
+TIP: Acronyms that are recognized by the FTB for forms that report withholding include W-2GU, 1099A, 1099B, 1099C, 1099DIV, 1099G, 1099INT, 1099LTC, 1099MISC, 1099MSA, 10990ID, 1099PATR, 1099Q, 1099S, 1099SSA, and 1099RRB. - If not reported to you on α Form W-2 or 1099, explain.
+The FTB also requires a brief explanation for why any withholding you entered for the preceding line was not reported to you and a W-2 or 1099 type form.
+You entry here (35 characters or less) is printed above the label for line 71 on the official printout of Form 540. - 71 California income tax withheld. (auto-calc) Computed as the sum of the preceding four monetary lines. - 2022 estimated tax payments plus 2021 refund applied.
+(Road Map lines, supported by Control Form.)
+The four quarterly payments for California estimated tax for 2022 and the tax refund applied from the 2021 return are taken from you entries on screen 2 of the Control Form.